Coopers Had the Colonists Over a Barrel: 18th Century Barrel & Cask Production in America.

 Village merchants received and shipped large quantities of items as well as displaying supplies for purchase or trade.
 All this required many containers to hold their commodities; for both farmers and merchants, far beyond the time required to hollow out a tree trunk.
 Therefore, every town or settlement, no matter how remote, needed the skills of a fully employed coopers who could mass produce much needed barrels.

-Piggins.
-Pails or cylinder containers used to store small quantities on shelves or to haul liquids such as water and milk.
+Piggins Pails or cylinder containers used to store small quantities on shelves or to haul liquids such as water and milk.
 These lesser ‘barrels’ are made similar to their larger counterparts, without a bulge in the middle.
 Small staves, or wooden planks, shaped to fit together, are ‘hooped’ forming a tight fit that can hold either dry goods or liquids.
 The difference, besides their smaller size and lacking the bilge of larger barrels, is in keeping one stave longer than all the others which serves as a handle.

 hogshead

-Hogsheads.
-These were predominantly barrels of southern usage, ideal for packing, storing and shipping dried tobacco.
+Hogsheads These were predominantly barrels of southern usage, ideal for packing, storing and shipping dried tobacco.
 Cylindrical and slack, in other words not sealed tightly for liquids, they were made with even width staves so there was no bulging midriff of the cask barrels.
 These hogsheads were slightly larger – about four and a half feet in height and were often rolled to market by slave labor.
 Because all the staves were similar in width and not watertight, they required less skilled labor.
 Often large southern plantations with huge tobacco crops employed minimally trained slaves in the construction of hogsheads to meet shipping demands.

 Assembling the staves of a barrel

-Slack or Dry Barrels.
-These were the classic bilge barrels – wooden staves shaped wider at the middle and fitted together in a cylindrical shape with the edges of each stave ‘jointed’ for a tighter fit; the center bulged outwards.
+Slack or Dry Barrels These were the classic bilge barrels – wooden staves shaped wider at the middle and fitted together in a cylindrical shape with the edges of each stave ‘jointed’ for a tighter fit; the center bulged outwards.
 As the name implies, these barrels held dried goods; rice, flour, corn meal, wheat, thrashed grains, salt, nails, fruits, vegetables, etc. Though often made of oak and chestnut, because the internal pressure of dried goods was not intense as liquids, they were also made of a softer wood, such as yellow pine.
 The joints of the staves did not have to be so carefully shaped for tightness as that of wet barrels which contained liquids.
 The wood could also be much thinner.
 A hard working cooper could turn out ten slack barrels in one day’s labor.
 Since the workmanship was rough, less experienced coopers, apprentices and even farm family members such as women and children, were employed in constructing slack barrels.

 Wet or Tight Barrels

 Tight or Wet coopers were the epitome in craftsmanship of their trade.
 Dense hardwoods were preferred, predominantly oak.
 The staves were thicker than slack barrels, at least an inch.
 The process in jointing the staves was far more refined as the joints had to be sealed tighter than slack barrels.
 This required more time and skill.
 Besides holding liquids, hence its name as wet barrels, these casks had to keep dry goods in and moisture out for longer storage periods.
 Gunpowder and flour casks were good examples of a tight cooper’s expertise.
 Ocean going vessels carried precious water in these tight barrels and employed a cooper, or sailor with coopering skills, to repair and build additional barrels as the need arose.
-Colonials stored their cider, milk, molassas, water, and distilled spirits in thee containers, including the infamous rum shipments during the molassas, rum, slave trade.
+Colonials stored their cider, milk, molasses, water, and distilled spirits in thee containers, including the infamous rum shipments during the molasses, rum, slave trade.

 charring the barrel

-Aging Spirits including charring.
-Tight casks of oak are the favorite in aging spirits.
+Aging Spirits including Charring Tight casks of oak are the favorite in aging spirits.
 Liquor such as scotch, brandy, and rum is stored in oak casks for several years.
 During the slow process, the alcohol’s contact with oak wood fibers naturally allows vanillin and tannins flavors to seep back into the liquid.
 This tends to break down the rougher flavors in the alcohol; the longer the alcohol is stored in the cask, the smoother the flavor.
 Wine producers often use white pine casks though French oak is also popular.
 Bourbon whiskey and some wines char or toast the barrel prior to the aging process.
 The interior of charred barrels are burned to a crisp.
 The wood sugars are caramelized and with age, the liquor retains a sweeter caramel or honey like flavor.
 The ash residue results in a darker color whiskey.
 Toasted barrels are heated more gently so the sugars did not have time to caramelize.
 The wood fibers add more vanilla flavor to the liquid including a spicy accent.
 This gives off a lighter color with a sharper taste.
 Charred barrels generally produce smooth, rich, sweet tasting whiskey and toasted barrels are stronger with a spicy flavor.

 White Cooper